Memorable Manitobans: James Cox Aikins (1823-1904)

 Politician, Lieutenant-Governor of Manitoba (1882-1888).

-Aikins died on 6 August 1904.
-He left three sons and four daughters, two of his sons, J. A. M. Aikins and Somerset Aikins, being prominent citizens of Winnipeg.
+He died on 6 August 1904.
+He is commemorated by Aikins Street in Winnipeg.
 His correspondence (1882-1893) and other papers are held at the Archives of Manitoba.
-He is commemorated by Aikins Street in Winnipeg.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 Dictionary of Manitoba Biography by John M. “Jack” Bumsted, Winnipeg: University of Manitoba Press, 1999.